In this series, the writer discusses a very serious issue, which is online cheating or extramarital relationships.

-In the first part, she analysed the negative impacts such relationships have on a marriage.
+In the first part, she analyzed the negative impacts such issues may have on marriage.
 In this part, she explains how a couple can move on and heal after cheating.

 Is It Okay to Spy on Your Spouse Online?

-Perhaps you suspect infidelity by your spouse, is it okay for you to login to their email and social media?
+Perhaps you suspect infidelity by your spouse; is it okay for you to login to their email and social media?

-Some of you might say yes it is justified, but in truth Islam does not permit us to spy on one another.
+Some of you might say yes, it is justified, but in truth, Islam does not permit us to spy on one another.

-If you are at that point where you feel as though you have to break into their private accounts, then you already stopped trusting them and are not communicating.
+If you are at that point where you feel as though you have to break into their private accounts, then you have already stopped trusting them and are not communicating.